miloserdev/openbmc/poky/documentation/test-manual/intro.rst

       $ bitbake image -c testsdk

-   The tests utilize the :ref:`ref-classes-testsdk` class and the ``do_testsdk`` task.
+   The tests utilize the :ref:`testsdk <ref-classes-testsdk>` class and the ``do_testsdk`` task.

 -  *Unit Testing:* Unit tests on various components of the system run